 Ari Schriber is the Editor for Morocco at SHARIAsource.
 He is currently a PhD student in the Department of Near Eastern Languages and Civilizations at Harvard focusing on twentieth-century Islamic intellectual and legal history.
 His current research focuses on the transformation of the roles of Islamic scholars (ulama) in the Islamic legal infrastructure of colonial and early-independent Morocco.
 His contributions to SHARIAsource largely focus on key reforms to this infrastructure that mark the evolving status of shari’a in the twentieth century.

-- Islamic Finance: New Developments in Morocco’s Sharīʿa-Compliant Banking
+- Interview :: Islamic Finance: New Developments in Morocco’s Sharīʿa-Compliant Banking

-- The Dissolution of Sharīʿa in the 1965 Moroccan Court Unification Law
+- Commentary :: The Dissolution of Sharīʿa in the 1965 Moroccan Court Unification Law

-- The Limits of State Religion and Non-Muslim Minorities: The Moroccan ‘Baha’i Affair’ of 1962
+- Commentary :: The Limits of State Religion in the Moroccan ‘Baha’i Affair’